Daiwv/CryptoProfitTracker/README.md

 ## TODO

-- Bittrex API only supports 65 last transactions, modify the requirement for needing initial complete transaction (CSV) from Bittrex then do checking whether /account/getbalances matches the current calculation, ask user to re-upload when it's not.

-- Design a database structure to keep the portfolio and the last transaction sync'd.
-(Currently it's fetching all transactions and recalculating every time)
+- Add Market Column because the rate can be different between markets (BTC / ETH)

+- Find a Bug where the ledger was imbalanced perhaps due to wrong timeframe between Deposits / Withdrawal / Order?

-- Set BTC Current Rate to the BTC-USDT Market
+- Set BTC Current Rate to the BTC-USDT Market.

 - Sort by field.

+- Add Auto-Refresh Every x Minute